esluyter/super-bufrd/README.md

 [Full spec / documentation of classes here](https://gist.github.com/esluyter/53597bed464d16fdb603c9db8405e3a9)

 This implementation is a work in progress.
+I am aware that once in a while the ugens will simply hang the server on instantiation, I am looking into this and would welcome any insight.
 If you find bugs or have feature requests please submit an issue!

 ## Simple example usage of SuperPlayBufX pseudo-ugen
 ```supercollider